Restoration Path: In media

-The 2012 book The Miseducation of Cameron Post, the debut novel of American author Emily M. Danforth, was inspired by the Zack Stark controversy above.
-This book was adapted as a 2018 film with the same name.
+The 2012 book The Miseducation of Cameron Post, the debut novel of American author Emily M. Danforth, was inspired by the Stark controversy.
+The book was adapted as a 2018 film with the same name.

-The program is described in the 2016 book Boy Erased: A Memoir by Garrard Conley, based on his experience with it.
+The program is described in the 2016 book Boy Erased: A Memoir by Garrard Conley.
 The book was adapted in 2018 as Boy Erased, a film directed by Joel Edgerton starring Lucas Hedges.